jmettraux/saintmarc/README.md

 ## usage

-Saintmarc is a Markdown parser, it's written in Javascript, so, mostly, it's meant to be run in abrowser.
+Saintmarc is a Markdown parser, it's written in Javascript, so, mostly, it's meant to be run in a browser.

 ### SaintMarc.parse